piavW/ux-map/README.md

 - Specific information already compact - looks cleaner with less "extra fluff" - personal opinion.
 - Icons - looks more friendly/fun and easier to understand/remember what it is.

-- emotion-themeing package: seems like a fast way,  clear walkthrough.
+- emotion-themeing package: found a up-to-date and relevant [quick walkthrough](https://levelup.gitconnected.com/adding-dark-mode-to-your-react-app-with-emotion-css-in-js-fc5c0f926838).